nebw/argos-zero/README.md

 # Argos Zero

 This is an attempt to replicate [Mastering the game of Go without human knowledge](https://www.nature.com/articles/nature24270).
-The board representation is based on the 'library of efficient go routines'(https://github.com/lukaszlew/libego) by Łukasz Lew.
+The board representation is based on the [library of efficient go routines](https://github.com/lukaszlew/libego) by Łukasz Lew.

 ## Build instructions